davidalexandercurrie/itp-camp-chuck-workshop-2023/README.md

 - About ChucK
 - Overview of ChucK basics
+- Music and systems
+- Making music exercise
-- Making our own music!
+- Workshop the music!
-- Sharing session